What is TPE Rubber?

 TPE Rubber Properties

-Another great thing about thermoplastic elastomer includes the time it takes to produce.
+Another great thing about thermoplastic elastomer is the time it takes to produce.
 To understand this, let’s first understand how conventional rubber is molded.

 All thermoset rubbers have to go through a chemical cross-linking reaction.
 The process is vital for molding, and the most common technique used today is vulcanization.